 But the going gets better as the built-up areas thin out and we cross through long sections of forest and natural regions.
 There are also many greenhouses lining the road, of which we tried to speculate the contents.
 Tomatoes, pumpkin, potatoes… Not sure.

 No such worries here as there are none of those things!
-It strikes me as a little weird being situated right in the middle of an urban area (actually one long apartment lined road).
-Most of the town is deserted, except for a lone café defiantly keeping doors open.
-All the numerous appartments seem boarded up at this time of year…
+It strikes me as a little strange being situated right in the middle of an urban area (actually one long apartment-lined road runs through Xeraco).
+Most of the town is deserted, except for a lone café defiantly keeping its doors open.
+All the numerous apartments seem boarded up at this time of year…

 Welcome to camping San Vicente.

-The owners are those laid back kinds of people letting you sort yourself out and then you go and report to them later.
+The owners are those laid-back kinds of people letting you sort yourself out and then you can go and report to them later.
 Not much to sort out for us in this regard as we elected to sleep in the car as we would push on again in the morning.

 At first glance, the site looks quite old and lacking in maintenance and/or a lick of paint.
 The surrounding buildings overlooking the pitches are also a little rundown and sad looking.

 However, when you climb the short, steep paved drive up the dune you instantly understand.
-The reception and restaurant face onto the beach that is literally at their doorstep.
+The reception and restaurant face a wide beach that is literally at their doorstep.

 The beach is deserted, with a couple of sagging volleyball nets and nothing else.
-It is one very long beach offering kilometres long views all the way to Cape Sant Antonio.
-This isn’t one of those pristine, patrolled waterfronts that are swept clean of debris every morning, but all the more inviting because it was quite isolated.
+It is one very long beach offering kilometres-long views all the way to Cape Sant Antonio.
+This isn’t one of those pristine, patrolled waterfronts that are swept clean of debris every morning, but all the more inviting because it is quite isolated.